DSGT-DLP/Deep-Learning-Playground/README.md

 | Running the Frontend                                     | `npm run startf`       |
 | Running the Backend                         | `npm run startb`   |

+# Development Practices
+## GitGuardian Pre-commit Check
+To protect our secrets, we use the GitGuardian ggshield pre-commit check to ensure no keys are being committed.
+After installing the backend, every day or so, login to GitGuardian to activate the pre-commit hook using `ggshield auth login`.

 # Further Details: Backend